|

 Costa Magica Cruise PhotosFrom: Costa Magica Cruise Review Valencia (2)

+Although the tourist office's free map was useful, we wanted something more detailed, so we stopped at El Corte Inglés (the local branch of Spain's leading department-store chain) and bought a València Turística map.
 The map was published by a local firm, Alonso Editor.
 It was printed at a scale of 1:5500, with plenty of detail and extremely legible street names.
 The map included numbers for sites and monuments that were keyed to photos and brief descriptions on the back of the map.
 The price was only three euros.
-You can see excerpts from the València Turística map by clicking the thumbnails on this page.
 We strongly recommend buying this map when you visit Valencia, even if you're in town for only a day.

 El Corte Inglés is in a small cluster of pedestrian shopping streets just south of Valencia's Ajuntament or city hall, between the Plaça de l'Ajuntament and a major street named the Carrer de Colón.